Blood of the Wolf

 ByObadiah·Editor & Author·Editorial standards

-Opening Scene: The Frozen Exile
+The Frozen Exile

-Winter, 1171 CE - Northern Mongolia
+Winter, c.
+1180s CE - Northern Mongolia

 That winter tested them every day.
 They dug for roots beneath the snow and set traps for marmots and rabbits.
 Temujin learned to draw a bow with fingers gone numb from cold, shooting birds that meant the difference between hunger and another day alive.
 His older half-brother Begter made things worse by lording over their meager supplies and keeping the best portions for himself.

 One morning, as pale light spread across the frost-covered grasslands, Temujin found that Begter had stolen the small fish he'd caught the day before.
 What followed would shape the future of Asia.
 Temujin and his full brother Khasar tracked Begter into the snow and ambushed him with their bows, killing him and ending the threat he posed to the family's fragile unity.
+Most accounts place Temujin at roughly thirteen or fourteen years old at the time, though the exact date remains uncertain.

 Temujin carried that lesson for the rest of his life: division meant death, while loyalty was the only currency that mattered.
 The cruelty of his early years was shaping the man who would become Genghis Khan, supreme ruler of the largest contiguous land empire in history.

-Historical Context: A Fractured Land
+A Fractured Land

 12th Century Mongolia

 The Mongolia of Temujin's youth was a patchwork of competing tribes and confederations.
-The main groups, the Merkits, Naimans, Keraits, Uighurs, and Tatars, each fought for control of pastureland and water sources.
+The main groups, the Merkits, Naimans, Keraits, Tayichiud, and Tatars, each fought for control of pastureland and water sources.
 Political power rested on a shifting web of alliances, marriages, and blood brotherhoods known as anda.

 Society was organized outward from the ger (yurt) as the basic family unit, grouped into clans (oboq) and tribes (ulus).
 Leadership was generally hereditary, but a chief's authority depended on his ability to feed his followers and win in battle.
 Confederations were loose and changeable, with loyalty bending toward whoever offered the most immediate advantage.